MrSupiri/DearDiary/README.md

-# Dear Diary
+# Project Yui

-A diary that will find facts about you, even you didn't knew
+A app that inspire you to be the best version of yourself